augusto-caldas/character-chooser/README.md

-# champion-chooser
+# character-chooser
- Randomly choose champions from a file and assign it to players
+ Randomly choose characters from files and assign it to players